Siphion/node-red-storage-valkey/README.md

 A professional Valkey/Redis storage module for Node-RED with built-in pub/sub support for automatic worker reload in clustered environments.

+> 💡 **Tip**: For complete Node-RED clustering, pair this with [node-red-context-valkey](https://github.com/Siphion/node-red-context-valkey) to share context data across instances.
+Both modules use the same `valkey` configuration object.

 ## Features

 - ✅ **Full Storage API Implementation** - All 11 Node-RED storage methods